Omulalb/test_repository/README.md

 Hi, my name is Andrei and learning how to user GutHub.

-This is my first commit ever :)
+This is the first commit I have ever made :)